Glitch-loop/route_vendor_interface_expo_env/documents/TO-DO.md

 Status: Done
 Finished at: 01/25/25

+### Search a store by geography proximity.
+- At the moment of selling to a client that is not in the current route, instead of searching by store's name, it is better to search a client by geography approximation.
+- At the moment of adding a new client.
+It is better to display a map showing the store to make aware to the user if that client has been added previously.

 ### Implementing tracking of vendor's position.

+### Detected bug: When you update an inventory operation, it is not being updated in the vendor's stock

 ### Implementing the IP or mac of the printer in case that the vendor far from the printer.
 - During a work day it was realized that the connection of the printer is a little bit delicate being prone the application of